C String Extraction: Standard, Custom & Multibyte Guide

 4.5 Summary

-1. By implementing your own substring, you can flexibly obtain substrings.
+1. substring If you create it yourself, you can flexibly obtain substrings.

-2. Using dynamic memory allocation (malloc) allows you to obtain variable‑size substrings.
+2. Using dynamic memory allocation (malloc), you can obtain variable-sized substrings.

-3. When handling multibyte characters (Japanese), leverage mbstowcs / wcstombs.
+3. When handling multibyte characters (Japanese), mbstowcs / wcstombs use.

-When the standard library functions like strncpy or strchr are insufficient, creating custom functions can make C string handling more powerful.
+When the standard library functions such as strncpy or strchr are insufficient, creating custom functions can make C language string handling more powerful.

-In C, if you don’t pay attention to differences in character encoding, substring extraction may not work correctly.
-In particular, when handling multibyte characters such as Japanese (UTF-8, Shift_JIS, EUC-JP, etc.), because one character ≠ one byte, simple strncpy or substring functions cannot process it properly.
-This section provides a detailed explanation of methods for extracting substrings by character encoding.
+In C language, if you don’t pay attention to differences in character encoding, substring extraction may not work correctly .
+Especially when handling multibyte characters such as Japanese (UTF-8, Shift_JIS, EUC-JP, etc.), because one character is not equal to one byte, simple strncpy or substring functions cannot handle it properly.

 #include <stdio.h>